What are the health benefits of yoga poses?

 Many studies, including a recent one by John Hopkins, found that blind patients who participated in an eight-week yoga program experienced better sleep.

-The best yoga poses to try for sleep include the lying butterfly pose, legs up the wall and corpse pose.
+The best yoga poses to try for sleep include the lying butterfly pose, legs up the wall, and corpse pose.

-Improves heart health
+4. Improves heart health

 Cardiovascular diseases include several diseases that affect the heart and blood vessels.

-Enhances fitness and body weight
+5. Enhances fitness and body weight

 Many people think that yoga targets only the mind.
 On the contrary, it targets the body as well.
-It can significantly impact your exercise capabilities by increasing muscle strength, flexibility, endurance, and cardio-respiratory fitness.
+It can significantly impact exercise capabilities by increasing muscle strength, flexibility, endurance, and cardio-respiratory fitness.

-Improves mental health
+6. Improves mental health

 Yoga may just be the best thing your mental health needs.
 This is because it helps you develop your inner awareness and strengthens your mind and body.
 And these are exactly what your mental health needs to thrive.

-Yoga can help alleviate stress which affects mental health negatively.
+Yoga can help alleviate stress, which affects mental health negatively.
 Chronic stress can wreak deadly havoc on your mental health.
-However, yoga can help by reducing stress levels, regulating heart rate and managing other symptoms of stress.
+However, yoga can help by reducing stress levels, regulating heart rate, and managing other symptoms of stress.

 Yoga can also help you deal with anxiety, one of the most common mental issues people suffer from.
 While anxiety is treatable, not many people agree to seek treatment because of the stigma surrounding mental health conditions.

 It is best always to seek the help of a healthcare professional.
 But, just in case you are looking for a home remedy, yoga can help.
-A 2018 study published on Depression and Anxiety indicates that yoga is one way to help treat your anxiety.
+A 2018 study published on Depression and Anxiety indicates that yoga is one way to help treat anxiety.

-Supports the immune system and relieves chronic pain
+7. Supports the immune system and relieves chronic pain

-Practising yoga can help the body's immune system by boosting the body's natural response to illnesses.
+Practicing yoga can help the body's immune system by boosting the body's natural response to illnesses.
 One way it does this is by reducing stress.

 Stress is a psychophysiological process that involves the body's response to psychological or physical stress.